 Individuals who entered the United States without inspection and were not eligible for other immigration benefits before becoming a TPS beneficiary will return to being undocumented when TPS is terminated and may be subject to removal, unless they are eligible for another immigration status.

-Immigration advocates argue against ending TPS for Haiti, El Salvador and other countries, saying the effects of a crisis can continue long after a natural disaster or war.
+Immigration advocates argue against ending TPS, saying the effects of a crisis can continue long after a natural disaster or war.
 But the administration argues that the protected status should cover the the immediate aftermath of disasters and not extend for decades.